zhigangluo/tensorflow-upstream/rocm_docs/rocm-port-overview.md

 ---
 ## StreamExecutor

+An ROCm backend is added to implement StreamExecutor interface.
+Existing CUDA backend is completely retained.

 - added **tensorflow/stream_executor/rocm** to contain ROCm implementation for StreamExecutor interface
 - integrated with HIP runtime APIs for stream, memory management, and copy
 - integrated with MIOpen for convolution / pooling / LRN / batch normalization operators